-U.S. weekly jobless claims blow past 6 million mark
+U.S. weekly jobless claims blow past six million as coronavirus lockdowns spread

 According to a Reuters survey of economists, the government report on Friday is likely to show nonfarm payrolls dropped by 100,000 jobs last month after a robust increase of 273,000 in February.
 The unemployment rate is forecast to rise three-tenths of a percentage point to 3.8% in March.

-“A rough look at the most affected industries suggests a potential payroll job loss of over 16 million jobs,” said David Kelly, chief global strategist at JPMorgan Asset Management in New York.
-“The loss would be enough to boost the unemployment rate from roughly 3.5% to 12.5%, which would be its highest rate since the Great Depression.”
+“The broader stimulus package contains many weaknesses that reduce its effectiveness, which is regrettable because the job loss we have seen so far is just the tip of the iceberg,” said Heidi Shierholz, a former chief economist at the Labor Department.

-Thursday’s claims report also showed the number of people receiving benefits after an initial week of aid jumped 1.245 million to 3.029 million for the week ended March 21, the highest since July 6, 2013.
+“Based on new GDP forecasts, we project that nearly 20 million workers will be laid off or furloughed by July, with losses in every state,” added Shierholz, now a policy director at the Economic Policy Institute in Washington.

-Reporting By Lucia Mutikani; Editing by Dan Burns, Chizu Nomiyama and Paul Simao
+Reporting by Lucia Mutikani; Editing by Dan Burns, Chizu Nomiyama and Paul Simao